th2-net/th2-pico/README.md

  -h,--help                   Displays this help message.
  -m,--mode <arg>             Operator mode to run.
 Possible values: full,
                              configs, none.
-Default: none -o,--components <arg>       Absolute or relative path to the directory containing component files.
+Default: none -s,--stateFolder <arg>      Absolute or relative path to the directory for storing JSONs with state information -o,--components <arg>       Absolute or relative path to the directory containing component files.
 Default: bin/components
 ```

 - bootstrap type - It decides how the components will be loaded.
 Either by multiple classloaders (`classloader`) or by shell scripts (`shell`). `classloader` will not restart components if one of them exited.
 - mode
     - full: pico-operator will generate config files for the components and will generate rabbitMq queues and links.
     - configs: only configs will be generated
     - none: pico operator will not be used
 - components dir - path to dir where component libs and starter script is located

 ## Schema repo preparation